Quansight-Labs/uarray/docs/gsoc2020_ideas.rst

 This project is split into two parts:

-* Adding further converage of the NumPy API.
+* Adding further coverage of the NumPy API.
-* Adding more backends to NumPy.
+* Adding more backends to ``unumpy``.

-We realise this is a large (possibly open-ended) undertaking, and so there will need to be a minimum amount of work done in order to pass.
+We realise this is a large (possibly open-ended) undertaking, and so there will need to be a minimum amount of work done in order to pass (~150 functions, if time allows a JAX backend).

 * Required knowledge: Python (intermediate level)
 * Difficulty level: easy